simonschaluppe/peexcel/README.md

 # English
 ### Starting Point: Positive Energy District Simulation with Excel
-The PE-Excel has been developed by the research group [sustainable buildings and cities](https://res.technikum-wien.at/sbc/) at the University of Applied Science Vienna.
+The PE-Excel has been developed by the research group [sustainable buildings and cities](https://res.technikum-wien.at/sbc/) at the [University of Applied Science Technikum Vienna](https://www.technikum-wien.at/).
 The initial goal was to create a efficient yet flexible platform for simulating PEDs with an hourly energy balance resolution.
 It combines three different models and simulations into a comprehensive evaluation framework for the performance of PEDs.
 The three main parts integrated in this framework are
 * Hourly PV Simulation Results
 * LCA results in up to 5 Variants (manually imported from eco2soft LCA calculator)
 * Hourly energy balance including determined DSM strategies for onsite PV excess and offsite Wind Peak Shaving used in TABS, DHW, Batteries and Ecars